 - Helping students determine choice of major

 - Assisting students who are experiencing academic difficulties in their courses

 - Maintaining complete and accurate files on each advisee in order to monitor progress toward career goals

 - Assisting students to identify opportunities for engagement

-All BS students are required to be advised by their academic counselor each semester.
+All BS and MEng students are required to be advised by their academic counselor each semester.
 Students will be unable to register for classes until cleared by their academic counselor.
 Academic counselors are located in the Engineering Office of Student Success, located in the lower level of the J.B.
 Speed Building.

 For further information about academic advising in the School of Engineering, call (502) 852-8084 or email the Advising Office.

 About the Programs